How to prevent crib climbing

 Furthermore, sleep sacks still provide all of the same benefits for toddlers as they do for babies, and then some!
 Even if you have a kiddo over 2 that’s ready to start using a blanket and pillow in their crib, I still recommend a sleep sack until they are moved into an open bed at 3 years or older.
 Toddlers are active sleepers, so often they will just get tangled up in a blanket, nor do they really have the ability or where with all just yet to pull it up over them correctly every time.
 A sleep sack can keep them warm, cozy, and comfortable all night long.

 Finally, sleep sacks are just an easy, healthy sleep cue.
 When that sleep sack goes on, your child knows it’s time for bed.
 It’s not only a tool for you to use to prevent crib climbing, but it’s a great tool for your child to be able to start prepping their brain and body for sleep.
 Which can make falling asleep and staying asleep much easier.
-Some even start seeing them as a security object, similar to a lovey or small blanket, and find their sleep sack to be super comforting.

 Other tips for preventing crib climbing